Migrate from SAP BO to Power BI, Automatically, Fixed price!

 Also, to transcribe the semantic layer from SAP BO to Power BI, {openAudit} reconstructs the data models in the Power BI Datasets.

 We can think of Datasets as the first layer of data exposure for Power BI users.
-This layer offers a simple organization of business information by ignoring physical data, like the BO Universes.
+This layer provides a simple organization of business information by abstracting physical data, similar to BO Universes.

-Another possibility is to organize "cubes" directly in Azure SQL and/or MSSQL, to offer a more in-depth organization of the company's information.
+Another possibility is to organize "cubes" directly in Azure SQL and/or MSSQL, to offer a more advanced organization of company information.

 4.

-This is a context that we encounter when there is some form of urgency to migrate: end of the license contract for example.
+This is a context that we encounter when there is a form of urgency to migrate: end of the license contract for example.

-This will involve reproducing the useful SAP BO dashboards, almost identically in the Power BI target.
+This will involve reproducing useful SAP BO dashboards, in an almost identical way in the Power BI target.

 {openAudit} will convert the objects in the Power BI data model tables of each dashboard and organize the “data preparation” to reproduce the intelligence of the BO dashboards, ideally in simple SQL.